CoralHeavens/solid-solitaire/README.md

 - Card revealed state saves even if the card was covered again
 - Area locks if is has full card set
 - All cards reveales if the area is locked
+- Hand is available for drawing cards
+- Getting alert if all cards are set

 ## Console controls: